dcx86r/i3bar-weather-blocks/README.md

 - In your ~/.i3/config find the bar block and add: status_command i3status | \<path-to-weather.pl\>
 - Comment out existing status_command i3status
+- Replace the prepopulated METAR data URL with one relevant to your location
 - Reload i3